Mary Ellen Wilson: Investigation into abuse

 The Connollys and Mary Ellen moved to an apartment on West 41st Street.
 It was at this address that neighbors first became aware of young Mary Ellen's mistreatment.
-Her foster mother forced her to do heavy labor, repeatedly beat, burned, and cut the child and locked her in a closet.
+Her foster mother forced her to do heavy labor.
+Also repeatedly beating, burning, and cutting the child and locking her in a closet.
 When the Connollys moved to a new address, one of the concerned neighbors from their 41st Street apartment asked Etta Angell Wheeler, a Methodist missionary who worked in the area, to check in on the child.
-Under the pretext of asking Mrs. Connolly's help in caring for Connolly's new neighbor, the chronically ill and home-bound Mary Smitt, Wheeler gained access to the Connollys' apartment to witness Mary Ellen's state for herself.
-When Ms. Wheeler saw evidence of severe physical abuse, malnourishment, and neglect in Mary Ellen's condition—she was seen barefoot in the winter, for example—Wheeler began to research legal options to redress the abuse and protect the young girl.
-After finding the local authorities reluctant to act upon the child cruelty laws currently in place, Wheeler turned to a local advocate for the animal humane movement and the founder of the American Society for the Prevention of Cruelty to Animals, Henry Bergh.
+Under the pretext of asking Mrs. Connolly's help in caring for Connolly's new neighbor, the chronically ill and home-bound Mary Smitt, Etta gained access to the Connollys' apartment to witness Mary Ellen's state for herself.
+When Ms. Wheeler saw evidence of severe physical abuse, malnourishment, and neglect in Mary Ellen's condition—she was seen barefoot in the winter, for example—Etta began to research legal options to redress the abuse and protect the young girl.
+After finding the local authorities reluctant to act upon the child cruelty laws currently in place, she turned to a local advocate for the animal humane movement and the founder of the American Society for the Prevention of Cruelty to Animals, Henry Bergh.
 With the help of neighbors' testimony, Wheeler and Bergh removed Mary Ellen from the Connolly home using a writ of homine replegiando and took Mary Connolly to trial.